INTERACTIVE nano learning

-Ultimately, this interactivity concretises the learning for them, helping them to learn better and makes your job easier too.
+Ultimately, this interactivity concretises the learning for them, helping them to learn better and making your job easier too.

 This is true whether you are an academic teacher, or a workplace educator.

-We’ll end with a short story of how Salman Khan, founder of Khan Academy, learns.
+We’ll end with a short story about how Salman Khan, founder of Khan Academy, learns.
 Salman believes in “mastery learning”, spending hours to:

 (i) observe the subject (and master) in practice,